• Skip to main content

 Clinton built the town of Gilman as a company town to keep miners on site.
 In 1882, the Denver and Rio Grande Railroad reached the mining camp of Belden at the base of the cliff.
 By 1899, there were 300 people in town, as even a newspaper, the Gilman Enterprise.

 The area was mined until 1984 when the EPA demanded it be closed due to toxic conditions.
-It was designated a Superfund site in 1986, and was concluded in 2000 to had been substantially cleaned up.
+It was designated a Superfund site in 1986 and was concluded in 2000 to have been substantially cleaned up.

 Getting There